jyouturner/crowdstrike/document/design.md

         Return appropriate error messages and HTTP status codes for failed requests.

     S3:
-        Use S3 bucket versioning to preserve previous versions of objects in case of accidental overwrites or deletions.
+        Use S3 bucket versioning.
         Enable S3 object replication to another AWS region for added data durability.

     EKS Cluster:
         Implement liveness and readiness probes for microservices to ensure that unhealthy instances are restarted.
-        Use Kubernetes deployments to ensure the desired number of replicas are running at all times.
+        Set desired number of replicas are running at all times.
         Monitor pod logs and resource usage to identify and mitigate issues.

     SQS Queues: